vmware-archive/hillview/README.md

   "aggregator_port": 3570,
   // Java heap size for Hillview workers "default_heap_size": "25G",
-  // User account for running the Hillview service "user": "hillview",
+  // User account for running the Hillview service, default is current user "user": "hillview",
   // Folder where the hillview service is installed on remote machines "service_folder": "/home/hillview",